mokko/RST-levelup/README.md

 -multimediaobjekte: mm.xsl,
 -personenKörperschaften: pk.xsl

-If you want to re-trigger the process, delete the corresponding files, e.g. if you want to retrigger the initial conversion to xml, delete the output files in 1-XML.
+TODO: If you want to re-trigger the process, delete the corresponding files, e.g. if you want to retrigger the initial conversion to xml, delete the output files in 1-XML.